alexismreyes/huggingface-ai/README.md

 **_Frontend_**

 - Image to Text now working from the UI
+- Translate Text from Spanish to English now working from the UI
+- Text Generation (LLM) now working from the UI

 **_Backend_**

-By now it just have three endpoints at backend, it lefts to build the frontend side using react:
+By now it just have three endpoints at backend:

     http://localhost:5050/api/image2text (Generate a text based in an Image URL) http://localhost:5050/api/translate (To translate text from Spanish to English)